An Interactive 10-Day Training Course

 • Foreign Currency Borrowing

-• Introduction / Overview of IFRS in relation to the Oil & Gas Sector, with particular reference to:
+• An Overview of IFRS in relation to the Oil & Gas Industry, e.g.

 • IAS 36: Impairment of Assets